National Biodiversity Conference 2022

 Follow #Biodplan22 and our social media channels for updates.

 The Department of Housing, Local Government and Heritage is the statutory body for nature conservation in Ireland.
 The National Parks and Wildlife Service, part of the Department, works to conserve a representative range of Irish ecosystems, to maintain and enhance populations of flora and fauna in Ireland, to designate and advise on the protection of habitats and species identified for nature conservation, to implement national and EU legislation and policies for nature conservation and biodiversity, to manage, maintain and develop State-owned National Parks and Nature Reserves, and to promote awareness of natural heritage and biodiversity issues.

-The National Biodiversity Conference 2022 is an important part of the public consultation process on Ireland's new National Biodiversity Action Plan by providing a platform for a diversity of voices to come together to discuss challenges, explore solutions and establish ways to collaborate more effectively on implementation.
+The National Biodiversity Conference 2022 formed an important part of the public consultation process on Ireland's new National Biodiversity Action Plan by providing a platform for a diversity of voices to come together to discuss challenges, explore solutions and establish ways to collaborate more effectively on implementation.

 Biodiversity loss is a critical issue that impacts the natural world, our societies and our economies.
 Humans depend on nature for our survival.
 Ecosystems regulate the climate, fertilise soils, purify water, produce oxygen and pollinate our crops.
 Many have already seen irreversible changes, including in Ireland.
 What’s more, nature is our first and best line of defence against climate change.

 Ireland’s fourth National Biodiversity Action Plan will seek urgent solutions to reverse losses, enable protection, support conservation and deliver restoration through an all-of-Government, all-of-society approach.
 Everyone – farmers, foresters, fishers, scientists, community groups, local authorities, NGOs, state agencies, businesses, young people and everyone else besides – was encouraged to have their say on the new NBAP and help Ireland ‘act now for nature’.